SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

       - [Man in the middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack)

     The other reason why we have to manually install `NodeJS` by hand is that we cannot inherit from two images at the same time.
 As in our `ha` image, we already come `FROM` the `haproxy` official image, then we cannot use the `NodeJS` at the same time.

     In fact, the `FROM` instruction from Docker can be see like Java Inheritance model.
 You can inherit only from one super class at a time.
 So, what we can imagine is the following:

     ```
     os base image <- haproxy <- node haproxy <- our custom proxy conf
     ```

     Where each stage is an image.
-Doing the things like that allow us to reuse our own haproxy enriched with `NodeJS` capability in a different context.
+Doing the things like that allow us to reuse our own HAProxy image enriched with `NodeJS` capability in a different context.
 You can take a look to the Docker doc:

       - [FROM](https://docs.docker.com/engine/reference/builder/#/from)

+    Another option is to create an image based on the `NodeJS` one and add the `HAProxy` installation by ourselves.

 It's time to install `Handlebars` and a small command line util to make it working properly.
 For that, replace the `TODO: [HB] Install Handlebars and cli` by this Docker instruction:

 ```
+# Install the handlebars-cmd node module and its dependencies
 RUN npm install -g handlebars-cmd
 ```